Color

 Lesser patterns

 There are some smaller trends emerging related to color.
-Gradients are used in many sites, though that may have as much to do with an interest in appearing modern as anything else (RIP Flat Design, and good riddance).
+Gradients are used in many sites, though that may have as much to do with an interest in appearing modern as anything else.

-Google is one player to watch, for obvious reasons due to its size but they also are playing with color in ways that aren’t echoed by other sites as far as I can tell.
+Google uses color in ways that aren’t echoed by other sites as far as I can tell.
 In their AI-generated search results, conversations alternate between different hues of pastel for each response in the search window.
 This has the combined benefit of separating conversations from each other while still contrasting with the rest of the search results page.